-A great Weimar will live between 10 and 12 years, which is the average for large sized breeds.
+A great Weimar will live between 10 and 12 years, which is the average for large-sized breeds.
 This is the same as the Weimaraner, but more than the 8-10 years of a Great Dane.

-Due to it being a large dog, The Great Weimar can inherit a flurry of different health issues, so it is important to keep an eye out for any symptoms of illness in order to get the most out of your dog’s lifespan.
+Due to it being a large dog, The Great Weimar can inherit a flurry of different health issues, so it is important to keep an eye out for any symptoms of illness to get the most out of your dog’s lifespan.